Leader Election via Unique Sink Orientation: Dismantlable graphs

-We show that if N\ref{rule:at-least-one-smaller}--N\ref{rule:bigger-smaller-not-touching} are satisfied for every node in $G$, adding an edge from any node $v$ distinct from the root with value $i$ to any neighbor of $v$ with value $i-1 \mod 3$, induces a spanning tree.
+We show that if N\ref{rule:at-least-one-smaller}--N\ref{rule:bigger-smaller-not-touching} are satisfied for every node in a dismantlable graph $G$, then adding an edge from any node $v$ distinct from the root with label $l$ to any neighbor of $v$ with label $l-1 \mod 3$, we obtain a spanning tree.